tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 When you get to your code, you want to keep everything the same;  review your code changes like the other changes you've reviewed.
 For example, I will create a pull request and use the code review functionality in GitHub just like I would for any other pull request.
 When reviewing code,  I will have my browser window take up the majority of my screen real estate, but also have a terminal open for testing things.
 This is a different setup than I would have when writing code, and that visual difference is a cue to my brain that we are (still) in review mode.

 Moving away from the owner's mindset is difficult and takes practice.
-Even when the owner's mindset sticks around, it is still valuable to review your own code.
+Even when the owner's mindset sticks around, it is still valuable to review your code.
 You may not find drastically different approaches to take, but you can often find the low hanging fruit fixes (spelling, style, etc.).
 You can also use the review as an opportunity to annotate your pull request - help guide your team by explaining key aspects of your changes or calling our areas of concern.

 ### Start new work